A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Result

-The goal of the second phase of the algorithm, the path-preserving depth-first search, is to identify disjoint saps.
-We define a new subgraph $H$ of the complete graph which we initialize with the edges between every pair of tight nodes in $S$.
+In the second phase of the algorithm---the path-preserving depth-first search---we identify disjoint saps.
+We define a subgraph $H$ of the complete graph which we initialize with the edges between every pair of tight vertices in $S$.
 (While many edges in $H$ were queried in the breadth-first subroutine, not all were; in particular, most edges between search trees have not yet been queried.)
-The algorithm explores $H$ from each free node in order to find another free node.
+The algorithm explores $H$ from each free vertex in order to find another free vertex.

 While $H$ contains edges on saps, one edge can be on more than one sap.
 This is a problem, as we need disjoint saps in order to augment the partial matching.
-To account for this, using recursive calls, the depth-first search explores $H$ from a single free node and forms a new subgraph $S'$ of visited nodes along the way.
-Once another free node is found from the starting free node, the algorithm processes the sap and terminates all current calls, disallowing edges of the present sap from being used in future saps and reinitializing $S'$.
-Then another call is made from a new free node.
-If the algorithm identifies a node on a blossom that has already been explored, new recursive calls are initiated from each node on the blossom.
+To account for this, using recursive calls, the depth-first search explores $H$ from a single free vertex and forms a new subgraph $S'$ of visited vertices along the way.
+Once another free vertex is found from the starting free vertex, the algorithm processes the sap and terminates all current calls, disallowing edges of the present sap from being used in future saps and reinitializing $S'$.
+Then another call is made from a new free vertex.
+If the algorithm identifies a vertex on a blossom that has already been explored, new recursive calls are initiated from each vertex on the blossom.

-We maintain the property that all edges in $H$ are on as yet unidentified saps by deleting edges and nodes in several cases: When we find a sap, we remove all the edges and nodes along it.
+We maintain the property that all edges in $H$ are on as yet unidentified saps by deleting edges and vertices in several cases: When we find a sap, we remove all the edges and vertices along it.
 Thus no remaining sap in $H$ can share an edge with one that was already found.
 When we query an edge that is not present, we remove it from $H$.
-When the recursive call does not find a sap containing node $u$, we remove $u$ and its adjacent edges.
+When the recursive call does not find a sap containing vertex $\va$, we remove $\va$ and its adjacent edges.
 After deletions, some \textit{dangling} edges may remain in $H$.
-A dangling edge has an adjacent node with degree one (as a result of a deletion) that is not a free node.
-We remove dangling edges from $H$ by recursively deleting the edge and adjacent node with degree one in addition to resulting dangling edges.
+A dangling edge has an adjacent vertex with degree one (as a result of a deletion) that is not a free vertex.
+We remove dangling edges from $H$ by recursively deleting the edge and adjacent vertex with degree one in addition to resulting dangling edges.

 Gabow's original version of the path-preserving depth-first search does not need to maintain the property that all edges in $H$ are on as yet unidentified saps since other edges can be weeded out through the course of the algorithm.
 Since our goal is to bound costly ``incorrect'' queries, we cannot afford to wait to remove these edges and must preemptively do so.
 We need to ensure that this modification does not affect the correctness of the algorithm, but it is easy to see that the edges we remove from $H$ (described in the previous paragraph) can not be part of any as yet undiscovered disjoint saps.
 Since the purpose of this subroutine is to discover a set of disjoint saps, this modification does not affect the correctness of this phase.
 This change might affect the runtime, but as we are concerned with query complexity rather than time complexity, we will not further analyze the runtime consequences.